-Section 6 - Degree audit
+Section 8 - Degree audit

-Article 19 - The times and frequency of the degree audit
+Article 25 - The times and frequency of the degree audit

-At least three times a year there is an opportunity to undergo the Master's degree audit.
-The dates set by the board of examiners are published before the start of the academic year.
+In principle, once a month there is an opportunity to undergo the Master's degree audit.
+The dates set by the Board of Examiners are published before the start of the academic year.

-Section 7 - Study progress checks
+Section 9 - Study progress checks